Look at those bounces.

 Do the numbers (but don’t overdo them).

-Oh, and while we’re chatting numbers, keep in mind that they’re not the ultimate measure of what’s successful in the wide world of email marketing.
+Keep in mind that they’re not the ultimate measure of what’s successful in the wide world of email marketing.
 More than just stats, those numbers are your audience talking back to you (in that figurative, un-creepy way), so think of understanding your email responses as just one more way of learning about your subscribers.